jballauff-ds/movie-recommender/README.md

 item based recommender: recommend movies based on cosine similarities with the user's top rated movies

-user based: recommends movies based on a SVD machine learning model trained with surprise (for details on model selections an tuning see the python scripts in src/model_evaluation
+user based recommender: recommends movies based on a SVD machine learning model trained with surprise (for details on model selections an tuning see the python scripts in src/model_evaluation

 ## To use the app click [here](https://movie-recommender-jb.streamlit.app/)